What’s Important About These Items

 “When you do what you love, it will never feel like a job.”
 That, or something like it, is a motto long passed down generation to generation.
 This author can cosign it, somewhat, and has one that is applicable to everyone, particularly those who work in the performing and creative arts world: When you do what you know, you’ll change the story.

-Living this thought effectively for years is director/writer/producer Richard Montes, who recently gave copies of his remarkable documentary “Pass The Mic!” and its memorabilia to the Universal Hip Hop Museum.
+Living this thought effectively for years is director/writer/producer Richard Montes, who recently gave copies of his remarkable documentary “Pass The Mic!” and its memorabilia to The Hip Hop Museum.
 Richard cut his teeth as filmmaker by growing up in an underserved Los Angeles neighborhood.

 Flash forward to 2003, when “Pass The Mic!,” whose development began in the late 90s, is released.
 Richard cinematically passed the mic to the suppressed voices in Latin Hip Hop culture with a truly compelling documentary.
 “Having grown up within the culture,” Richard told us, “I worked from the inside out and provided freedom to the artists to speak openly and earnestly.”
 And like everything whose intentions are integrity-based, the film has endured: besides being screened at the American Film Institute’s Music Documentary Series, and the only Chicano documentary showcased to date, “Pass The Mic!” is continually sought by and included in higher education curricula for Chicano Studies, and referenced in various Chicano and music textbooks.

-Why Richard Donated These Items to the UHHM
+Why Richard Donated These Items to the THHM

 In Richard’s Words